zoran-cuckovic/beautiful-jekyll/_posts/2020-03-28-distance-and-direction-filters-for-qgis-viewshed-analysis.md

 ![20-03-30-join.jpg]({{site.baseurl}}/figures/20-03-30-join.jpg)

 We will now calculate our azimuths and store the parameter in table fields named *azimuth1* and *azimuth2*.
-My formula is following, considering a 90° view range:
+My formula is as following, considering a 90° view range:
 ```
 CASE
 WHEN "Vertices_angle"> 45